latticecut/Wardley_Chapter2_Finding_a_path/README.md

 # Figure 11

-Here we add examples of this can be rendered using the "Annotation"
+Here we add examples of this can be rendered using the "Fig11_Annotation.tex" file.
+Comment out as desired.
+In practice a lot of content in the file is cosmetic, for example the formatting of the Key.
+This is not required for